- What is the Value Proposition?

-How to Create a Strong Value Proposition for your Business
+- How to Create a Value Proposition?

 What motivates your customers to buy from you?
 Why should they buy from you when there are hundreds and thousands of supplementary products available in the market?
 What makes your product and brand better than the rest?
 Well, the answer is the value proposition.